Surveillance of Indian diplomats in Canada led to allegations around Sikh killing, official says

 TORONTO (AP) — The allegation of India’s involvement in the killing of a Sikh Canadian is based on surveillance of Indian diplomats in Canada, including intelligence provided by a major ally, a Canadian official familiar with the matter told The Associated Press on Thursday.

-The official said the communications involved Indian officials and Indian diplomats in Canada and that some of the intelligence was provided by a member of the “Five Eyes” intelligence-sharing alliance, which in addition to Canada includes the U.S., Britain, Australia and New Zealand.
+The official said the communications involved Indian officials and Indian diplomats in Canada and that some of the intelligence was provided by a member of the “Five Eyes” intelligence-sharing alliance, which includes the U.S., Britain, Australia and New Zealand, in addition to Canada.

-The official, who spoke on condition of anonymity because they were not authorized to discuss the matter publicly, did not say which ally provided intelligence or give specific details of what was contained in the communications or how they were obtained.
+The official did not say which ally provided intelligence or give specific details of what was contained in the communications or how they were obtained.
+The official spoke on condition of anonymity because they were not authorized to discuss the matter publicly.

-Ties between the two countries — key strategic partners in security and trade — have plunged to their lowest point in years since Canadian Prime Minister Justin Trudeau said there were “credible allegations” of Indian involvement in the assassination of the Sikh separatist activist in June in a Vancouver suburb.
+Ties between the two countries have plunged to their lowest point in years since Canadian Prime Minister Justin Trudeau said Monday there were “credible allegations” of Indian involvement in the assassination.

-Hardeep Singh Nijjar, a 45-year-old Canadian citizen who had been wanted by India for years, was gunned down outside the temple he led in the city of Surrey.
-Nijjar, a plumber, was born in India but became a Canadian citizen in 2007.
+Nijjar, a plumber who was born in India and became a Canadian citizen in 2007, had been wanted by India for years before he was gunned down outside the temple he led in the city of Surrey.

-Speaking on the sidelines of the U.N.
-General Assembly, Trudeau acknowledged the complicated diplomatic situation he faced.
+Speaking Thursday on the sidelines of the U.N.
+General Assembly, Trudeau acknowledged the complicated diplomatic situation he faces.

+"The decision to share these allegations on the floor of the House of Commons was not done lightly,” he said.
+“There is no question that India is a country of growing importance and a country that we need to continue to work with."

-The bombshell Monday allegation by Trudeau set off an international tit-for-tat, with each country expelling a diplomat.
+The bombshell allegation set off an international tit-for-tat, with each country expelling a diplomat.
 India called the allegations "absurd."

+Canada has yet to provide public evidence to back Trudeau's allegations, and Canada's U.N. ambassador, Bob Rae, indicated that might not come soon.

 "That’s what we call the rule of law in Canada,” he said.

-The suspension means Canadians who don’t already have visas will not be able to travel to India until services resume.
-Canadians are among the top travelers to India.
-In 2021, 80,000 Canadian tourists visited the country, according to India’s Bureau of Immigration.
+The suspension means Canadians who don’t already have visas cannot travel to India.
+Canadians are among the top travelers to India: In 2021, 80,000 Canadian tourists visited the country, according to India’s Bureau of Immigration.

 Indian External Affairs Ministry spokesperson Arindam Bagchi blamed the visa suspension, which includes visas issued in third countries, on safety issues.